How useful are America's 'freelance' diplomats?

 What we know for sure is that he is having an outsized impact on developments.

 Mr Richardson went to Pyongyang at the invitation of Kim Kye-gwan, the country's chief nuclear negotiator.

 The trip, according to the US state department, was "a private visit", and the governor did not carry any official messages from Washington.

 Mr Richardson's visit genuinely seems to be the result of Pyongyang's initiative.

 "When they call me they always want to send a message of some kind," the New Mexico governor said recently.

-As such, Mr Richardson's trip highlighted the existence of back channels connecting the US to regimes with which it is at odds.'A miracle'
+As such, Mr Richardson's trip highlighted the existence of back channels connecting the US to regimes with which it is at odds.

 Mr Richardson, whose bags are always packed for trips to such countries, seems particularly effective when it comes to getting things done in North Korea.